pnnl/QASMBench/README.md

 ## About QASMBench

-The rapid development of quantum computing (QC) in the NISQ era urgently demands a light-weighted, low-level benchmark suite and insightful evaluation metrics for characterizing the properties of prototype NISQ devices, the efficiency of QC programming compilers, schedulers and assemblers, and the capability of quantum simulators in a classical computer.
+The rapid development of quantum computing (QC) in the NISQ era urgently demands a light-weighted, low-level benchmark suite and insightful evaluation metrics for characterizing the properties of prototype NISQ devices, the efficiency of QC programming compilers, schedulers, and assemblers, and the capability of quantum simulators in a classical computer.
 QASMBench is a low-level, easy-to-use benchmark suite based on the [OpenQASM-2](https://github.com/Qiskit/openqasm) assembly representation.
 It consolidates commonly used quantum routines and kernels from a variety of domains including chemistry, simulation, linear algebra, searching, optimization, arithmetic, machine learning, fault tolerance, cryptography, etc., trading-off between generality and usability.
 Most of the QASMBench application code can be launched and verified in [IBM-Q](https://quantum-computing.ibm.com/) directly.
 For simulation purposes, you may also want to use our State-Vector simulator ([SV-Sim](https://github.com/pnnl/SV-Sim)) and Density-Matrix simulator ([DM-Sim](https://github.com/pnnl/DM-Sim)) to run on GPU/CPU HPC clusters.

 To analyze these kernels in terms of NISQ device execution, in addition to circuit width and depth, we propose four circuit metrics including gate density, retention lifespan, measurement density, and entanglement variance, to extract more insights about the execution efficiency, the susceptibility to NISQ error, and the potential gain from machine-specific optimizations.
-We provide script under the **metric** folder to analyze the OpenQASM circuit and report the metrics we defined.
+We provide a script under the **metric** folder to analyze the OpenQASM circuit and report the metrics we defined.
 For each benchmark, the README.md lists the metrics which include what we defined in the paper and those defined in [SupermarQ](https://arxiv.org/abs/2202.11045).

 ## QASMBench Benchmarks
 Depending on the number of qubits used, QASMBench includes three categories.
 For the introduction of the benchmarking routines under each category, please see our paper for detail.
-For each benchmark in the following tables, we list its name, brief description, and the algorithm category it belongs to, which is based on this Nature [paper](https://www.nature.com/articles/npjqi201523) by adding the categories of quantum arithmetic, quantum machine learning and quantum communication.
+For each benchmark in the following tables, we list its name, brief description, and the algorithm category it belongs to, which is based on this Nature [paper](https://www.nature.com/articles/npjqi201523) by adding the categories of quantum arithmetic, quantum machine learning, and quantum communication.
 We try to update QASMBench with respect to [IBMQ roadmap](https://research.ibm.com/blog/ibm-quantum-roadmap-2025).

 ![alt text](img/ibmq_roadmap.png)

 The 'Gates' here refers to the number of *Standard OpenQASM-2 gates* (see our [paper]((qasmbench.pdf))) but excluding those gates in a branching **if** statement.
-It is known that physical qubits in an NISQ device follow a certain topology.
+It is known that physical qubits in a NISQ device follow a certain topology.
 Since the 2-qubit gates such as **CNOT** (i.e., **CX**) can only be performed between two adjacent physical qubits, a series of SWAP operations can be required to move the relevant qubits until they become directly-connected.
 Therefore, we list the number of CNOT gates in the tables.

 ### Small-scale
-Qunatum circuits using **2 to 10** qubits.
+Quantum circuits using **2 to 10** qubits.

 | Benchmark | Description | Algorithm | Qubits | Gates | CNOT | Reference |
 | :-------: |  ---------  | :-------: | :----: | :---: | :---:| :-------: |